Research on yoga and mindfulness

-Below you will find links to specific published studies, books, and collections of research put together by other organizations.
+Below you will find links to published studies, books, research centers, and collections of research put together by other organizations.
 Our goal is to help spread information and share what we find.
 We are not affiliated with any of the research below and are simply sharing the work of others.

 "Yoga was more effective than any medication..." -- Dr. Bessel van der Kolk is a psychiatrist who has been treating people with post-traumatic stress disorder (PTSD) and other types of trauma for more than 40 years.
 He is the medical director and founder the Trauma Center in Brookline, MA and is the author of the book "The Body Keeps The Score: Brain, Mind, and Body in the Healing of Trauma".